Kristian Seltun

 Kristian Seltun (born 1970) is a Norwegian dramaturge and theatre director.

+He has been theatre director for Trøndelag Teater and Nationaltheatret, and has chaired the Arts Council Norway since 2026.

+Life and career

+Seltun was born in Bergen in 1970.
 He graduated as cand.philol. from the University of Bergen.

 Seltun has been director at the theatres Teaterhuset Avant Garden (1998-2001), Black Box teater (2001-2009), and Trøndelag Teater (2010-2018).
-He has been appointed theatre director for Nationaltheatret from 2021, succeeding Hanne Tømta.
+He was appointed theatre director for Nationaltheatret from 2021, succeeding Hanne Tømta.
+He served as director of Nationaltheatret from 2021 to 2026.
+He was appointed chair of Arts Council Norway from 2026, succeeding Sigmund Løvåsen.